juliasilge/supervised-ML-case-studies-course/slides/chapter3_07.md

 ![Alt text](https://github.com/juliasilge/supervised-ML-case-studies-course/blob/master/img/econtrend.png?raw=true)

 Notes: Visualizing your data before modeling is always a good idea.
-Here, for example, we can see that people who say the economy is getting better are more likely to vote.
+He👍 re, for example, we can see that people who say the economy is getting better are more likely to vote.

 ---